source-academy/general/IAP/README.md

 Depends on: Day 1

 Day 3, Friday, January 21: Functions: Experience the magic of higher-order programming
-Depends on: Day 1 and 2
+Depends on: Days 1 and 2

 Day 4, Tuesday, January 25: A curve language: Program fractals and three-dimensional curves with functions
 Depends on: Days 1-3